sanjaypatel01/notes/JavaScript/README.md

   console.log (str[0])
   here str is also consider as array

-  Tempplate literals (Modern Java Script) let b1 = "sanjay";
+  Tempplate literals (Modern Java Script) - using backtick `.
+This is also string interpolation let b1 = "sanjay";
   let b2 = "kumar"